TOAST-DOCS/Service-Gateway/zh/console-guide.md

     > [Note] For details on how to use it, refer to [User Guide > Storage > Object Storage > API Guide](https://docs.toast.com/en/Storage/Object%20Storage/en/api-guide/).

 * Request for obtaining the Authentication token<br>
-  Make a request to obtain the token to the URL of the service gateway created for the **IaaS API Identify** service using the **NHN Cloud login ID** and the password of **Set API Password** set previously.
+  Make a request to obtain the token to the URL of the service gateway created for the **IaaS API Identity** service using the **NHN Cloud login ID** and the password of **Set API Password** set previously.
     * Use NHN Cloud login ID for `auth.passwordCredentials.username`
     * Use the password entered in **Set API Password** for `auth.passwordCredentials.password`